 Rappel 3 is a short rappel soon after rappel 2.
 The anchors are higher up on the wall on the right.
 An personal anchor might be good here.
 This rappel is only 25ft.

 Rappel 4 is a fun rappel and the last rappel in Middle Waterholes.
 The canyon opens up dramatically at this rappel.
 You walk out on to a small ledge hugging the canyon wall.
 Large bolts and hangers are on the wall on the right.
-This rappel is around 40ft on a sloping wall- you can go really fast here.
+This rappel is around 25ft on a sloping wall- you can go really fast here.
+The rappel used to be around 40ft, but floods in the summer of 2103 made this drop shorter.

 Lower Waterholes- 4B IV (if doing Middle Waterholes)